ehsan-mokhtari/Android/README.md

 # Android
-In this repository, all of my Android(written in java) apps and projects are uploaded.
+In this repository, all of my Android(written in java) apps and projects are uploaded.<\br>
+Just know that the "main" folders location is : "..\Your_Project\app\src\main"